djdt/spcal/docs/source/usage/import.rst

       - The delimiter character.
     * - Import From Row
       - Skips the first *x* rows of the file (the header).
 The first non-skipped row should be the column names.
-    * - Ignore Columns
-      - A ``;`` delimited list of which columns to ignore.
-For example time or index rows should not be imported.

 .. warning::
    The :term:`dwelltime` and choice of intensity units (*counts* or *CPS*) cannot be chaged after import.